ashu2101/web-dev/upload-file-from-browser-to-apache-server/README.md

 ## Key Notes before implemention:
 1. Below configurations are tried and tested on Linux instance and Windows instance.
-Command on Windows may differ than belwo.
+Command on Windows may differ than below.
 2. All uploaded files are stored in ```/tmp``` folder as this folder has all allow read-write-execute access for all users and groups.
 For windows you can configure any location you wish to by changing below code.
 ```php
  $dir_location = '/tmp/'.$_POST['location'].'/';